blkbrds/realms-ios/README.md

 ============

 ## Features:
-- Data importing from JSON with truly update*.
+- Data importing from JSON with truly update.
 - Object, List mapping with ObjectMapper.

 ## Requirements